My Journey to Building a 3D Printer

 When I graduated and moved back closer to my parents, I had access to tools.

-However, in-between jobs, I still couldn't justify spending any money.
+However, in-between jobs, I still couldn't justify spending any money and

-My parents also weren't as excited about tearing apart dirty old printers in their garage as I was.
+my parents were not excited about tearing apart old dirty printers in their garage.

-One weekend, I found myself tearing apart old cd drives to build a 3-axis plotter.
+One weekend, I tore apart old cd drives to build a 3-axis plotter.

 I wrote minimal firmware and a little python API for it